 you will need to manually define the location of the OpenFOAM

 |Debian (science)||package openfoam - see debian search and tracker||Maintained independently, with input from OpenCFD||older is "stable" (used for debian), newest is "testing" (used for ubuntu)|

 |sourceforge repo||sourceforge repo||Actively maintained by OpenCFD||backend for https://dl.openfoam.com/repos/deb|

-- Archived README contents that should appear on the sourceforge repo.
+- Reference README contents that should appear on the sourceforge repo.

-- Archived installer script contents that should appear on dl.openfoam.com/
+- Reference installer script contents that should appear on dl.openfoam.com/

 Cannot find MPI library